SihaoLiu/vibe-coding-usage/README.md

 ## Overview

-This repository provides two complementary tools for tracking Claude Code token consumption:
+This repository provides three complementary tools for tracking Claude Code usage:

-1. **`claude-usage.py`** - A comprehensive command-line analyzer that generates detailed reports with ASCII charts showing token usage over time
+1. **`claude-usage.py`** - A comprehensive command-line analyzer that generates detailed reports with ASCII charts showing token usage over time (from local JSONL logs)
+2. **`claude-subscription-usage.py`** - Get real-time subscription quota usage by programmatically querying the Claude Code CLI
-2. **`claude-tray-indicator.py`** - A lightweight GNOME system tray indicator that displays real-time daily token statistics
+3. **`claude-tray-indicator.py`** - A lightweight GNOME system tray indicator that displays real-time daily token statistics

-Both tools parse JSONL usage logs from `~/.claude/projects` to provide insights into your Claude Code consumption patterns.
+**Token-based tools** (`claude-usage.py` and `claude-tray-indicator.py`) parse JSONL usage logs from `~/.claude/projects` to provide insights into your historical token consumption patterns.

+**Subscription usage tool** (`claude-subscription-usage.py`) queries the live Claude Code CLI to retrieve your current subscription quota usage - the same information you see when running `/usage` in Claude Code.

 ## Features